AdminTurnedDevOps/ABox/README.md

 ABox does not boot (1).
 It copies (1) → (2), then the microVM uses (2). --resume skips the copy and boots the existing (2).

 3. Config disk — sessions/<id>/config.raw
 ~1 MiB, read-only /dev/vdb.
-Session id, model.
+Session id and model alias.
+No API keys, no MCP URLs.
 Not cloned from the golden image, not an OS.
 It lives inside of the directory where your sandbox harness session lives.

 The VM boots **only** the session clone, not the golden file.
 Destroy a session directory and that run’s guest files are gone; the golden image stays clean for the next `abox`. `make image-update` patches `/usr/local/bin/abox-guest` on an existing golden disk; `make image` rebuilds the golden disk from scratch.